mistu01/mffmv11/README.md

 # Important Info Before Installation:
 Install like normal magisk or KSU module.
 But you must install `Font Loader` zygisk module to stop the app crashes.
 - **Go to [Fontloader](https://github.com/JingMatrix/FontLoader) repo by JingMatrix and go to [Action Tab](https://github.com/JingMatrix/FontLoader/actions), then download the latest successful action artifact aka Fontloader module and flash in your magisk.
-Make sure zygisk is enabled**
+Make sure zygisk is enabled.
+Also keep in mind that: You need to be logged-in in Github in order to download the action related artifacts**

 # Usages:
 You can use the template as an installer or as a regular Magisk module template, or both at the same time.